Navigating Rifts in Human-LLM Grounding: Study and Benchmark: Modeling Human-LLM Grounding

 \subsection{Classifying Human-LLM Grounding Acts}

-\paragraph{Method} We employ GPT-4o-mini to annotate grounding acts across a subset of our datasets.
+\paragraph{Method.} We employ GPT-4o-mini to annotate grounding acts across a subset of our datasets.
 On subsets of our data, we observed nearly identical results using GPT-4o compared to GPT-4o-mini.
 Thus, we employ GPT-4o-mini for its affordability to allow for efficiency and reproducibility.
 Following~\citet{shaikh2024grounding}, we first encode our typology in a prompt (Appendix \ref{appdx:grounding_acts_prompt}) and label each turn in the conversations.
-To validate the accuracy of the approach, three authors annotated 10 dialogues (total of 108 messages) from each dataset and reached an average Cohen Kappa agreement of 0.71 across the datasets.
-Ties were broken through discussion, converging on a final selection of the majority label.
+To validate the accuracy of the approach, three authors annotated 10 dialogues (total of 108 messages) from each dataset.
+We found that a great deal of the early disagreement among annotators was in assessing clarification vs. follow-up questions.
+Disgreements were resolved through a round of discussion and reannotation, reaching an average Cohen Kappa of 0.71 across the datasets.
+For the final dataset, ties were broken through discussion, converging on a final selection of the majority label.
 Using this as a withheld test set, we find that Macro F-1 scores are reasonably high across datasets (0.75).
 A full table of results across labels is also in Appendix~\ref{appdx:grounding_acts_prompt}.

-\paragraph{Results} We observe significant differences between people and LLMs when initiating actions aimed at grounding.
+\paragraph{Results.} We observe significant differences between people and LLMs when initiating actions aimed at grounding.
 In datasets where LLMs serve as assistants, we observe that grounding acts are taken primarily by people.
 People \emph{repair and reformulate} instructions at high rates; averaged across human-AI interaction datasets, \hlgraytab{5\%} and \hlgraytab{18\%} of human turns are labeled as reformulate and repair respectively (Figure ~\ref{fig:neg_grounding}).
 In contrast to human-LLM interactions, human-human interaction data (MultiWOZ) has fewer reformulate (\hlgraytab{4\%}) and repair (\hlgraytab{3\%}) acts initiated by humans.

 Session \emph{restarts} serve as a final fallback when repair or reformulation fail to address a communicated failure.
 We focus on users with multiple interactions on WildChat (the only dataset that includes user IDs) and identify if a session begins with a repair or reformulation of an earlier instruction issued within the last 30 minutes. \hlgraytab{10.7\%} of sessions are restarts of a session in the last 30 minutes---exceeding the rate of repair in a conversation.